xingm2/Data_Structures_and_Performance/README.md

 Character Classes: [] mean match "anything in the set"   "-" indicates a range
 Negation: "^" indicates NOT any characters in this set   [a-zA-Z]+   [^.?!]+ [0-9]+ caputures ANY non-negative integer

+Week III
+Project: implement benchmarking to compare the running time of your basic document with the running time of the efficient document

+Some factors that impact the performance of an algorithm
+1. The number of operations
+2. Focus on how performance scales
+3. Go beyond input size

+Size of input is usually represented as n

+f(n) = O(g(n)) means, eventually, f(n) and g(n) grow in same way as their input grows
+Big O notation captures the rate of growth of two functions